2025/26 Annual Business Plan, Budget and Long Term Financial Plan

 • Make a deputation to Council at a Council Meeting.

-Have Your Say on Council's Draft 2025/26 Annual Business Plan, Budget and Long Term Financial Plan
+The 2025/26 Annual Business Plan, Budget and Long Term Financial Plan:

 On behalf of the City of Mitcham, I’m pleased to present the 2025/2026 Annual Business Plan, Budget and Long-Term Financial Plan.

-Both options include support for key community projects, such as increased funding for community programs at Tiwu Kumangka and Karinya Community Centre, free Wi-Fi and AV equipment at Pasadena Community Centre, expanded support for the Blackwood Recreation Centre, and upgrades to the changerooms and community facility at Hawthorndene Oval.
+Importantly, this budget supports key community projects, such as increased funding for community programs at Tiwu Kumangka and the Karinya Community Centre, free Wi-Fi and the purchase of equipment to complete the newly renovated Pasadena Community Centre, expanded support for the Blackwood Recreation Centre, and upgrades to the changerooms and community facility at Hawthorndene Oval.

-This option also includes public safety upgrades including intersection improvements in Cumberland Park, traffic calming measures in Overton Ward, a city-wide investigation into creating safer streets, a second road street sweeper, new footpaths and better bushfire preparedness.
+Our plan also includes public safety upgrades including intersection improvements in Cumberland Park, traffic calming measures in Overton Ward, a city-wide investigation into creating safer streets, a second road street sweeper to help reduce the accumulation of leaf litter, and additional footpaths.

 Dr Heather Holmes-Ross